 - Updating websites

 - Solving code problems

-According to O*Net Online in 2010, 43% of web developers held a bachelor's degree, 27% had some college but no degree and 20% had an associate's degree (www.onetonline.org).
+According to O*Net Online in 2016, 43% of web developers held a bachelor's degree, 20% had an associate's degree, and 13% had a post-secondary certificate.
 Web designers need education in computer technology and website design to be competitive in the job market.

 An associate's degree program related to web design, such as an Associate of Applied Science in Web Graphic Design, provides a student with a foundation in the design and technical aspects of creating a website.
 Students learn web design skills and build professional portfolios that highlight their skills and abilities.
 Common topics include:

 - Fundamentals of design imaging